chhjel/Plex2SmartThings/README.md

 **"Last Event" in the app, but hasn't triggered the lights to change.**
 This is likely to that the "Room" is not configured correctly, re-check the name or IP you have setup

-**Live Logging - java.lang.NullPointerException: Cannot get property 'authorities' on null object @ line xx ** You have not enabled OAuth in the parent app, go to Secton 1.B.iii
+**Live Logging - java.lang.NullPointerException: Cannot get property 'authorities' on null object @ line xx** You have not enabled OAuth in the parent app, go to Section 1.B.iii

+**I've played a video via Plex but no "Last Event" is showing** If the event is not appearing here then the config.config is not setup correctly and you will need to revisit step 2.